adafruit/Adafruit_Protomatter/README.md

   Adafruit_Protomatter.h, plus the "examples" directory).
 The Arduino code is dependent on the Adafruit_GFX library.

-* An underlying C library (files core.c, core.h and arch.h) that might be
+* An underlying C library (files core.c, core.h and headers in the arch directory) that might be adaptable to other runtime environments (e.g.
-  adaptable to other runtime environments (e.g. CircuitPython).
+  CircuitPython).

 # Arduino Library

-This *might* supersede the RGBmatrixPanel library on non-AVR devices, as the older library has painted itself into a few corners.
+This will likely supersede the RGBmatrixPanel library on non-AVR devices, as the older library has painted itself into a few corners.
 The newer library uses a single constructor for all matrix setups, potentially handling parallel chains (not yet fully implemented), various matrix sizes and chain lengths, and variable bit depths from 1 to 6 (refresh rate is a function of all of these).
 Note however that it is NOT A DROP-IN REPLACEMENT for RGBmatrixPanel.